 Last Updated on June 2, 2023

 New York is one of the top 10 most expensive states in America for car insurance.
-In fact, auto insurance premiums in New York State are 11% higher, on average, than the rest of the country.
+In fact, auto insurance premiums in New York State are 11% higher, on average, than in the rest of the country.
 Fortunately, by shopping around and comparing providers, you can obtain the best car insurance rates in New York whether you’re in Manhattan or on the shores of Lake Ontario.